From the desk of Tracie DeFreitas, M.S., Principal Consultant — ADA Specialist

 The majority of accommodation requests related to animals in the workplace involve access for dogs and so this type of request is prompting an increasing number of employers to draft procedures for processing dog-related accommodation requests.
 Access rights for service and emotional support dogs in the workplace under title I of the Americans with Disabilities Act (ADA) are different than under titles II and III of the ADA – which means a request from an employee to bring a service or emotional support dog into the workplace can be processed like any other job-related request for reasonable accommodation under the ADA.

-Service and emotional support dogs serve and support people in various ways and for a variety medical reasons associated with physical, neurological, and mental health impairments.
+Service and emotional support dogs serve and support people in various ways and for a variety medical reasons associated with physical, neurological, and mental health conditions.
 The important role of assistance dogs has expanded greatly from “guide” and “hearing” dogs to mobility support dogs, seizure alert and response dogs, diabetic alert dogs, severe allergy alert dogs, autism assistance dogs, psychiatric service dogs, wheelchair assistance dogs, emotional support dogs, and so on.
 The growing number of requests for access for dogs in the workplace may be in part due to the expanded purpose dogs serve for individuals with disabilities because more medical and emotional needs are being met through the assistance these dogs provide.
 Allowing workplace access for service or emotional support animals can enable individuals with disabilities to achieve successful employment outcomes by having access to the support needed to manage their medical impairments, engage in activities of daily living, and perform job duties.

 Under the title I employment provisions of the ADA, there is no definition of service animal and there are no specific guidelines for employers to follow when an employee asks to bring a service or emotional support animal into the workplace as an accommodation.
 JAN suggests that employers process this kind of request in the same manner as other accommodation requests, but employers often have questions about how to procedurally implement and monitor SA and ESA accommodation requests.
 Why does the employee need the dog at work?
 What behavior can the employer expect from the dog?
 Who will be responsible for taking care of the animal?
 What if the dog is disruptive?
 A doggone list of questions come to mind and there aren’t many work-related resources to help employers get a leash on this accommodation situation.
 See what I did there?
 JAN helps employers navigate this type of accommodation situation by offering practical guidance on how to proceed with the interactive process.